 5 star rating for North Bay by Visit Turks and Caicos Islands

 North Bay is the best beach on Salt Cay.

-Found off the North Coast, this 1.75 mile (2.8km) is the largest and by far the best beach on Salt Cay.
+Found off the north coast, this 1.75 mile (2.8km) beach is the largest and by far the best beach on Salt Cay.
 A few coral heads can be found in the water here, but much of the coastline offers a clean sandy bottom and pristine beach.

 Ocean surface conditions can be a little choppy at times due to the eastern trade winds, visibility is however typically quite good.